Arnald History, Family Crest & Coats of Arms

 Further to the north in Scotland, the name was probably derived from "Aeenald (Ernald, Ernold) or Arnold, second abbot of Kelso, who was elected bishop of St. Andrews, 1160.
 William le fiz Arnaud (the French form of the name), was king's tenant in counte de Linlescu and Henry le fiz Arnaud del counte de Selkirk rendered homage 1296."
 The latter reference "rendered homage" was noting the this person had paid homage to King Edward I of England upon his invasion of Scotland.

-Important Dates for the Arnald family
+Early History of the Arnald family

 This web page shows only a small excerpt of our Arnald research.
 Another 91 words (6 lines of text) covering the years 1212, 1273, 1296, 1587, 1676, 1635, 1615, 1678, 1635, 1702 and are included under the topic Early Arnald History in all our PDF Extended History products and printed products wherever possible.

 Arnald Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Arnald include Arnold, Ernold, FitzArnold, Arrnold, Errnold, Aernold and many more.

 Early Notables of the Arnald family (pre 1700)